benny-dreamly/python-animation-cancelling/README.md

 On macOS, the keyboard library I am using to get keyboard presses and actually make the macro work requires administrator permissions to run.
 In order to get the script to run, use this command: ```sudo python3 macro.py``` If administrator permissions are not granted to the script, it will fail to run.

+**Controls**

+The space bar is bound to the macro.
+If you'd like to add a space whilst in game, press the delete key.
+That way, you don't have to constantly copy and paste your space bar in order to have a functioning keyboard.

 **FAQ**

 Why should I use this?